hpfem/hermes/doc/src/intro-2.rst

       'sudo port install cmake'.

 **Step 4**: Get the Hermes source code.
-Change to the directory where you want to download the Hermes source and clone the git repository by doing 'git clone http://git.hpfem.org/git/hermes.git'.
+Change to the directory where you want to download the Hermes source and clone the git repository by typing 'git clone http://git.hpfem.org/git/hermes.git'.

 **Step 5**: Configure and build Hermes by changing dir to 'hermes1d/', 'hermes2d/'